TRUMPF-IoT/cdeDocs/docs/Tutorial/TechnologyTutorial.md

 ## Chapter 10 - Pushing data into Azure IoT Hub

-A core scenario of the C-DEngine is the on-premise data collection for Cloud Services such as the Azure IoT Hub.
+A core scenario of the C-DEngine is the on-premise data collection for Cloud Services such as the Azure IoT Hub or Event Hub.

-***PLUGIN Azure IoT Hub***

-Elaborate!!
+> C-Labs offers a premium plugin for connectivity to the Azure Hubs.
+Please contact info@C-Labs.com to inquire about this plugin.

 ## Chapter 11 - Securing the Host using SSL